cuinjune/Ofelia/README.md

 Although more abstractions will be added later, you can already use all openFrameworks features using [ofelia] object which allows you to code Lua and [OF API bindings](https://github.com/danomatika/ofxLua#of-api-bindings) on a Pd patch or create such abstractions yourself.
 See the object [help file](https://github.com/cuinjune/ofxOfelia/blob/master/ofelia/ofelia-help.pd) to learn how to use it.

 The library is available to be used under macOS, Windows, Linux and Raspberry Pi.
+(64bit only on macOS and Linux)

 ## Installation
 * Make sure you have [Pure Data](https://puredata.info/downloads/pure-data) installed on your desktop.